E006 - How your voice can bring you confidence and joy

 Hi loves,

-Today we're going to be investigating some mindset shifts around our voices that are worth exploring .
+Today we're going to be investigating some mindset shifts around our voices that are worth exploring.

-And the first one goes like this:
+The first one goes like this:

 "I can heal my social engagement system, I can feel safe in front of and around a lot of people."